instructure/instructure-ui/docs/guides/using-theme-overrides.md

 This basically means you don't necessarily have to wrap each application tree with an [InstUISettingsProvider](/#InstUISettingsProvider) to use themes.
 InstUI leverages the [ThemeRegistry](/#ThemeRegistry) package to achieve global theming.

-**The application level theme**

-On the broader level, there is the main theme object that contains the color, spacing, typography etc. variables available in the theme (e.g.: [canvas theme](/#canvas)).
-The application level theme can be set via the [InstUISettingsProvider](/#InstUISettingsProvider) component.

-**The component's own theme**

-Every themeable component has its own "theme map".
-This map defines the components own theme variables (used by this component only), and maps them to values in the global theme object.
-These local variables are then passed to the component and used in the styles object.

-See the [emotion](/#emotion), [built-in themes](/#ui-themes) and [InstUISettingsProvider](/#InstUISettingsProvider) docs pages for more info and examples.

-Either you set up the themes globally:

 ```jsx
 // app/init sets the global theme
 import { canvas } from '@instructure/ui-themes'